 Whether you’re training for a 5k or a marathon, the food and fuel you eat can make or break your race.
-In this blog post I’d like to cover some common pre-run eating mistakes and offer advice on what you should do instead.
+Avoid these pre-run eating mistakes and run your best race.

 Not making enough time for breakfast